jacobtomlinson/website/content/posts/2020/2020-08-27-leveraging-the-hacktoberfest-community.md

 Many open source projects have repetitive well defined tasks which need doing, but the core maintainers do not have the time or inclination to do so.
 These can be great tasks for Hacktoberfest contributors.

-One example of this is an issue we have in opsdroid which covers [converting the existing test suite](https://github.com/opsdroid/opsdroid/issues/1502) from `unittest` to `pytest`.
+One example of this is an issue we have in Opsdroid which covers [converting the existing test suite](https://github.com/opsdroid/opsdroid/issues/1502) from `unittest` to `pytest`.
 In a previous maintainer meeting we decided to migrate to a new test framework in order to make things more maintainable.
 The tests have also grown organically and many are not very high quality.

 We took the time to craft an issue which described what we are trying to achieve and the process you must go through to convert tests to the new framework.
 We included an example of converting one file and explained that there are many files which need converting, so the issue doesn't need one person to fix it, it needs many.